Attic Ventilation Calculator

 Formula Core:

-Aattic is horizontal attic floor area in m2, R is the ratio denominator such as 150 or 300, m is planning margin percent, and s is intake share percent.
-Multiplying by 10000 converts square meters to cm2 of NFA.
+Afloor is attic floor area in m2, R is the ratio denominator, M is planning margin percent, S is intake share percent, and N values are NFA in cm2.
+Multiplying by 10000 converts square meters to square centimeters.

 |---|---|---|

-Imperial display uses 1 m = 3.28084 ft, 1 m2 = 10.7639 sq ft, and 1 sq in = 6.4516 cm2.
-For continuous imperial products, a rating entered as square inches per foot is converted to square centimeters per meter before quantity math.
+Imperial entries are converted before the calculations are displayed back to the user.
+The unit constants are 1 m = 3.28084 ft, 1 m2 = 10.7639 sq ft, and 1 sq in = 6.4516 cm2.
+A continuous imperial rating entered as square inches per foot is converted to square centimeters per meter before product quantity is calculated.

 Accuracy Notes:

-- Confirm the locally adopted code, amendments, climate-zone requirements, and whether a
+- Confirm the locally adopted code, local amendments, climate-zone requirements, and whether the selected

 Worked Examples: